Master of Social Work Program

 If you are interested in attending the University of Memphis MSW Program, we have a number of ways you can learn more about us:

 Attend an Information Session.
 Dates are listed below.

 Contact us at email@example.com or (901) 678-3198 to speak with MSW Admissions.

-The Department of Social Work presents Information Sessions each fall and spring semester.
+The School of Social Work presents Information Sessions each fall and spring semester.
 Individuals interested in pursuing a Master's Degree in Social Work are encouraged to attend a session to learn about the career field, academic tracks, and internship placements.